 Communication is one of the essences of a living being.
 And when we talk about communication, the first thing that strikes our mind is language.
-May it be in terms of words, signs, gestures or just a flick of an eye; but language is the most basic ingredient to carry out a communication.
+May it is in terms of words, signs, gestures or just a flick of an eye; but the language is the most basic ingredient to carry out a communication.

 If you look up the word ‘language’ in a dictionary, it’ll tell you that it’s a form of human speech.
 It is something that humans use to carry out written or spoken conversations.
 So it’s quite obvious for a layman to think like, “How awesome it’d be if we have just one language across the globe!”
 Luckily though, or sadly depending upon you, that’s not the case.

 According to an estimate, there are over sixty-five hundred languages spoken around the world.
 And India is the fourth most linguistically diverse country doesn’t help the cause either.
 As per Indian census of 2001, India has a treasure of over sixteen hundred mother tongues.
 Therefore, it’s understandable if there exists a dilemma in which language a child should study.

 Before turning our attention to that, let us first answer the most fundamental question.
 Should it really matter in which medium a child studies in?
 No.

 Whichever be the school, whatever be the medium, the vital languages – Hindi and English – ought to be taught in it.
 Many would argue at the use of word vital in there, but let’s face it.
 Among the 22 official languages of India, Hindi and English have been identified as the ones to perform all the official conversations.
 All another lingo might be popular in a specific region, but Hindi and English are the ones which bind our nation together.